Last updated on February 18th, 2022

 Sure, sometimes going outside conflicts with my schedule or my idea of what I was going to spend my time doing, but in a way, I think he has this one figured out better than I do.

 As soon as I’m out there, I feel the tension in my body noticeably dissipate.
 I breathe in the fresh air and my energy levels soar.
 The abundance of life, as evidenced by the plants bursting forth everywhere–even the weeds–fills me up.

 He runs, plays, laughs, explores.
 He spends an hour running his fingers through the light mist of the sprinkler, another going down his little slide built into the side of a tiny hill.

 Every time he bangs on that door, I try to remind myself to listen to him, to go outside, even if just for ten minutes.
 The computer won’t go anywhere.
 The notepad will wait.
 If we have a chance to connect with the beauty of creation, we should take it!

 I love this.
-I love it that my neighbours feel comfortable coming into our yard to play, even if I'm not out there.
+I love it that my neighbors feel comfortable coming into our yard to play, even if I’m not out there.
 I love that my kids feel totally comfortable inviting these people to visit, to make use of our resources, to share in our blessings.
-Sometimes we'll even be outside eating dinner on the back deck and a kid will wander in, parent following dutifully behind, and our kids will convince them to join us.
-This is one of my favourite things about being outside: we're getting to know our neighbours and finding opportunities to bless and be blessed by them.
+Sometimes we’ll even be outside eating dinner on the back deck and a kid will wander in, parents following dutifully behind, and our kids will convince them to join us.
+This is one of my favorite things about being outside: we’re getting to know our neighbors and finding opportunities to bless and be blessed by them.